agylia/public-api/README.md

 The reports APIs enable you to get activity reports for your users, or an individual user.
 All APIs support only the RPC style at this time.

 #### User Activity
 You can use the _GetUserActivity_ API to retrieve the activity history for a specified user.
 This includes any content/items that are in-progress or completed.
+User activity is returned for all content types including courses, curricula, files, events, weblinks, tasks and independent learning activies.
 This call happens in real-time.

 This API supports paging.
 You can specify a starting index, and the number of items to return per page.